Expat Filings

 French Corporate Structures for US Citizens: SARL, SAS, and US Tax Consequences

-French corporate entities for US citizens: per se classification, Form 5471 obligations, GILTI and the HTE, dividend withholding, and the §250 deduction gap.
+French corporate entities for US citizens: US classification rules, Form 5471 obligations, GILTI and the HTE, dividend withholding, and the §250 deduction gap.

 French Income Tax System: A Guide for US Citizens in France